 The second challenge was to attract the best of students through our separate All India Law Entrance Test (AILET) and also the best of faculty.
 It should be possible by motivating faculty through liberal financial assistance for attending conferences, giving them academic space to grow, separate rooms for research and enough funding for research projects.

-Within a short span of 6 years NLU, Delhi has already made a place for itself and it is reputed as one of the best Law Universities in the country.
+Within a short span of six years NLU, Delhi has already made a place for itself and it is reputed as one of the best Law Universities in the country.
 In a span of 10 years we are already on way to compete with the best of Law schools outside India.

 As someone who played an instrumental role in the introduction of CLAT, how successful has the entrance test been in your opinion?
-What corrective steps should be taken to address the discrepancies that are associated with the framing and evaluation of CLAT papers?

 In fact, I should not comment on CLAT and the strategy which they have adopted as I am not a part of the CLAT.
 At the same time, since I was one of the main initiators of CLAT I deem it my duty to share it with you that CLAT would be a successful test format only when it has a centralised and permanent body responsible for maintaining the standards of CLAT and effectively conducting the tests.
 Main cause of criticism for CLAT has come because of the fact that the rotational policy conducting tests hasnot paid dividends because every school may not have the perfect expertise and vision as to what is the standard aptitude and skills to be examined in a legal test.